Here's how to install and set up Google Meet hardware or Chromebox for your company or group.

 Some features require the Chrome devices for meetings with Calendar privilege.

-- At the bottom left, under More, click License management.
+- At the left, under Google Meet hardware, click Licenses.

 - On the Subscriptions page, click Meet hardware management to verify the number of licenses in your domain.